open-ephys/onix-docs/source/Hardware Guide/Datasheets/index.rst

     doutput32          = 8    // 32-bit digital output port
     breakdig1r3        = 18   // Open Ephys Breakout Board rev. 1.4 digital and user IO
     ds90ub9raw         = 24   // Raw DS90UB9x deserializer

-The `ONI spec <https://github.com/open-ephys/ONI>`__ requires a simple datasheet for each leaf device that provides basic information on register programming and data IO.
-These datasheets are provided here for each device available in the ONIX system.